gtech-mulearn/IEEE-LAUNCHPAD/profiles/pranav@mulearn.md

 #### Career Plan:

-- no rigid plans as of now
+- No complete plans as of now.
+- Interested in Linux and command-line stuff
+- Prefers organisations using exclusively open source software

 #### Thoughts on Kerala's Tech Ecosystem: